Last updated: 04/30/2019

 - to teach skills for dealing with thinking and behaviors that cannot be changed

-Meeting these goals can greatly help people struggling to overcome an addiction to weed.
-If you need help finding marijuana addiction treatment that uses cognitive-behavioral therapy, call us at 800-654-0987.
+Meeting these goals can greatly help people struggling to overcome an addiction to marijuana.

 Motivational Enhancement Therapy